 When we receive a report from a Discord user, the Trust & Safety team looks through the available evidence and gathers as much information as possible.
 This investigation is centered around the reported messages, but can expand if the evidence shows that there’s a bigger violation.
-For example, if the entire server is dedicated to bad behavior, or if the behavior appears to be part of a wider pattern.
+For example, we may investigate whether the entire server is dedicated to bad behavior, or if the behavior appears to be part of a wider pattern.

-We spend a lot of time in this process because we believe the context in which something is posted is important and can change the meaning entirely, like whether something’s said in jest between friends or is instead plain harassment.
+We spend a lot of time on this process because we believe the context in which something is posted is important and can change the meaning entirely.
 We might ask the reporting user for more information to help our investigation.

-Please note: We don't proactively scan the contents of users’ private messages — privacy is incredibly important to us and we try to balance it thoughtfully with our duty to prevent harm.
-However, we scan 100% of images uploaded to our platform using industry-standard PhotoDNA to detect matches to known child sexual abuse material.
+Please note: We do not monitor every server or every conversation.
+Privacy is incredibly important to us and we try to balance it thoughtfully with our duty to prevent harm.
+However, we scan images uploaded to our platform to detect child sexual abuse material.
 When we have data suggesting that a user is engaging in illegal activity or violating our policies, we investigate their networks, activity on Discord, and their messages to proactively detect accomplices and determine whether violations have occurred.